pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_channel-groups.md

 `
 ```

----

-## List channels in a group
+## List channels in a channel group

+Requires Stream Controller add-on

+Enable the Stream Controller add-on for your key in the Admin Portal.
+See support page for enabling add-on features.

+Lists all channels in a channel group.

+### Method(s)

 ```
 `pubnub.channelGroups.listChannels({
     channelGroup: string
 })
 `
 ```

-Parameter
+Parameters:
-• channelGroup (string): group to inspect.
+- channelGroup (string): Channel group to list.

-Sample code
+### Sample code

+#### List channels

 ```
 `
 `
 ```

-Response
+### Response

 ```
 `// Example of Status
 {